Skip to main content

 Vaccines your child might get include:

-The annual flu vaccine is recommended for all kids ages 6 months and older, as are a COVID-19 vaccine and booster shot.
+The annual flu vaccine is recommended for all kids ages 6 months and older, as is an updated COVID-19 vaccine.
 Other vaccines might be needed if the doctor determines that your child is at risk for conditions like meningococcal or pneumococcal disease.

 Developmental Milestones